Progressive Party (Philippines): Formation and Garcia's administration: 1957–1961

-1960s
+Macapagal and Marcos' presidencies : 1961–1969

-In 1961, the Progressive party, under the Grand Alliance, joined forces with the Liberal Party in order to prevent the re-election of President Garcia.
-Together, the united parties supported Vice-President Macapagal of the Liberal Party as its candidate for the 1961 presidential election and Emmanuel Pelaez of the Progressive Party as his running mate.
-Progressives Manglapus and Manahan also ran as guest senatorial candidates of the Liberal Party, with both of them managing to win seats in the Senate.
+In 1961, the Progressives, under the Grand Alliance, joined forces with Liberals in order to prevent the re-election of President Garcia.
+Together, the united parties supported Liberal Vice-President Macapagal as its candidate for the 1961 presidential election and Progressive Emmanuel Pelaez, (who later joined Liberal) as his running mate.
+Progressives Manglapus and Manahan also ran as guest senatorial candidates of Liberal, with both of them managing to win seats in the Senate.

-By 1965, members of the Grand Alliance separated themselves from the Liberal Party due to their dissatisfaction with the Macapagal administration for not fulfilling their expectations.
+By 1965, members of the Grand Alliance separated themselves from Liberals due to their dissatisfaction with the Macapagal administration for not fulfilling their expectations.
 Soon, the Progressive Party was renamed as the Party for Philippine Progress.
 It fielded Manglapus as its presidential candidate for the general election held later that year, and Manahan ran as its vice-presidential candidate.
 The rejuvenated party also fielded its own senatorial slate, though it was incomplete.

-Widely known as the Third Force, the Party for Philippine Progress was seen as a genuine alternative to President Macapagal and Senator Ferdinand Marcos of the Nacionalista Party.
+Widely known as the Third Force, the Party for Philippine Progress was seen as a genuine alternative to President Macapagal and former Liberal Senator Ferdinand Marcos, now a Nacionalista.
 Manglapus, in particular, showed surprising strength in the larger cities and the young voters.
 But unlike the 1957 election in which Manahan was seen as a viable contender, Manglapus was not seen as having a good chance of winning the election.
-In the end, Manglapus lost to Marcos with 5.17 percent of the vote, while Manahan lost to Fernando Lopez, the running mate of Marcos, with 3.40 percent of the vote.
+In the end, Manglapus lost to Marcos with 5.17 percent of the vote, while Manahan lost to former Vice President Fernando Lopez, the running mate of Marcos, with 3.40 percent of the vote.

 The party continued to exist until it quietly disbanded in 1969.